sardorbekushka/infa_islamov_4sem/gravitational lensing/README.md

 # Strong gravitational lensing model

-It is a model of strong gravitational lensing in the point source and point lens approximation.
+It is a model of strong gravitational lensing in the point source and point lens approximations.
 Each point is considered as a separate source refracted by massive object.
-For renderin is using SFML graphic library.
+For rendering is used SFML graphic library.

 ### Required
 - C++ compiler (C++17 standart was used)